United States commercial driver's license training: Types of training courses

 CDL training programs have three basic types of approval categories: licensed, certified, or accredited.
-Licensed schools have been reviewed by a state agency and have met the state’s minimum school requirements (such as facilities, curriculum, instructors, financial, etc.).
+Licensed schools have been reviewed by a state agency and have met the state's minimum school requirements (such as facilities, curriculum, instructors, financial, etc.).
 The school is regulated and licensed by the state agency, and must meet those requirements.
 Certified schools have been reviewed and inspected by a third party, usually an independent group that measures the school against industry standards.
 Graduates are expected to meet the minimum skills and knowledge standards for both the U.S. Department of Transportation and the trucking industry.
 Accreditation is an approval process conducted by an accrediting agency that has been authorized by the U.S. Department of Education to accredit schools that meet certain federal standards.
 There are only a handful of accredited CDL training programs in the United States.
+About 259,900 openings for heavy and tractor-trailer truck drivers are projected each year.
 Trucking companies use these three categories to determine which schools they will hire.